xrw-se/gemini-cli/docs/cli/commands.md

   - **Description:** Clear the terminal screen, including the visible session history and scrollback within the CLI.
 The underlying session data (for history recall) might be preserved depending on the exact implementation, but the visual display is cleared.
   - **Keyboard shortcut:** Press **Ctrl+L** at any time to perform a clear action.

-- **`/compress`**
+- **`/compress [instructions]`**
   - **Description:** Replace the entire chat context with a summary.
 This saves on tokens used for future tasks while retaining a high level summary of what has happened.
+You can optionally provide instructions on how the compression should be performed.

 - **`/copy`**
   - **Description:** Copies the last output produced by Gemini CLI to your clipboard, for easy sharing or reuse.